laxmikant99/cassandra-lessons/CassandraAntiPatterns.md

 38. Don't mix normal write and LWT write on same records to avoid inconsistency during concurrent execution.
 Also LWT write with normal read (consistency QUORUM) on same record in parallel may show stale data so to avoid this inconsistency use read with consistency SERIAL/LOCAL_SERIAL.

 39. It is strictly NOT recommend to run multiple cassandra ddl operations for same table concurrently from different application, it may cause DATA LOSS.
 Check https://issues.apache.org/jira/browse/CASSANDRA-15844.

+40. Dont use prepared statement with wildcard (select *) rather list all the columns, else you will face issue when altering the table.
+The issue has been fixed in 4.x though. check https://issues.apache.org/jira/browse/CASSANDRA-7910

 Reference:
 - https://docs.datastax.com/en/dse-planning/doc/planning/planningAntiPatterns.html